JenniferPylko/openlore/CONTRIBUTING.md

 If your pull request doesn't meet all of those requirements, it's not a big deal: **you're still free to do whatever you want with Open Lore content!** Not meeting these requirements just means your changes won't make it back upstream.

+## Ways to Contribute

+Contributions of all types are welcome!
+This could be just the description of a fictional creature, a record of a fictional historical event, a map, a drawing, a short story, or anything else that adds to the multiverse.

 ## Style Guide

 For consistency's sake, please follow these guidelines.